HazyResearch/m2/bert/README.md

 ### Obtaining Pretrained Checkpoints

 July 24: We will release a suite of BERT models in the coming weeks.
 Today we are releasing the following checkpoints:
-1. [M2-BERT-768dim](https://huggingface.co/danfu09/m2-bert-80M), which matches the average GLUE score of BERT-base with 25\% fewer parameters.
+1. [M2-BERT-768dim](https://huggingface.co/danfu09/m2-bert-80M), which matches the average GLUE score of BERT-base with 25\% fewer parameters. *Please Note* this model was pretrained and finetuned with the legacy model configuration setting ```hyena_training_additions: True```, whereas the default option and 960 dim model are with ```hyena_training_additions: False```.
+Our finetuning script is set to reproduce our reported results in the blog.
 2. [M2-BERT-960dim](https://huggingface.co/danfu09/m2-bert-110M), which is parameter matched to BERT-base.

 ### Fine-tuning from Pretrained Checkpoints